"THROUGH THE EYES OF A GHOST"

 An Introduction

+What started as an experimental small selection of paintings for my own personal venture (this was to veer off from and cathartically end the painting themes I had been working on since university) began to gain their own independence.
 Each painting was merely a means for me to experiment and get back to the abstract style of painting that enticed me into further education of the fine arts in the first place.
-I had changed tact shortly after the first year of University, and began language-rich, large scale oil paintings displaying traditional painting techniques with a modern twist of being photo realistic and taken, studied and wrested from high resolution SLR photographs .
+I had changed tact shortly after the first year of University, and began language-heavy, large scale oil paintings displaying traditional painting techniques with a modern twist of being photo realistic and taken, studied and wrested from high resolution SLR photographs.
+This, I thought at the time, was an interesting take on the usages of technology into the realms of traditional painting that relied quite heavily on real objects of interest being directly before whomever was painting them.
+It was also a kind of rebuke to the interests of the 'renowned for the art painting' school that had started to undertake robust enthusiams to the fashions of 'high' art, installations and so forth, that followed the Brit Art movement that took the world by storm.

 In the end, it was down to the application of paint and the colours.
 Painting at technical draughtsmanship levels (or the attempts of) can give a multilayered feeling of the mediums and styles thereof through experience of using them.
 It's all useful.